Changissnz/nu_merchant_principal/README.md

 An opposition that is initially stationary belongs to one cycle.
-What they choose to do, after whatever decisions they've made to make an offendor out of a physically cyclical entity, arguably breaks their cycle of routine, even if they chose to not adapt by mirrorization with the offendor.
+What they choose to do, after whatever decisions they have made to make an offendor out of a physically cyclical entity, arguably breaks their cycle of routine, even if they chose to not adapt by mirrorization with the offendor.
 The physically cyclical offendor, no